 - The GEMS program at Walter Reed Army Institute of Research

-D. Additional coursework beyond the required curriculum: (semester or full year courses)
+D. Additional coursework beyond the required curriculum: (full year courses)

 b.
 Online School: One School House* courses: AP Statistics, Computer Programming , AP Computer Science